MWRuszczycky/swatches/README.md

 ## To do

-1. Some functions still need commenting.
+* Some functions still need commenting.
-2. Add option to change the number of matches displayed rather than the default 10.
-3. See if there is a better way to handle or warn about user-defined colors resulting in incorrect hexcodes.
+* See if there is a better way to handle or warn about user-defined colors resulting in incorrect hexcodes.